 Alternative medicine should never be used as a replacement for traditional, scientifically substantiated health care.
 At best it can result in delayed treatment.
 At worst, it can prove fatal.
 For example, a recent National Institutes of Health study found that cancer patients who relied solely on alternative medicine were two-and-a-half times more likely to die within six years.
 Colorectal cancer patients, in particular, were four times more likely to die from the disease.

 Other risks, according to research published in Science-Based Medicine, an online journal, include:

 - Colon cleansing, which can result in amebiasis, a ruptured colon, and gangrene.

 - Herbal supplements, generally speaking, can interact badly with other supplements or medicines.
 More specifically, research shows they can lead to fulminant hepatic failure, bladder cancer, poisoning, and even severe bleedings.

 - Acupuncture can cause hepatitis C or even a collapsed lung.

 - Chiropractic treatment, poorly executed, can lead to “vertebral artery dissection and stroke, pediatric subarachnoid hemorrhage, paralysis, and misdiagnosed meningitis.”

 Before engaging in any alternative treatment, do your homework.
-If there’s no published research regarding any given treatment, steer clear.
-Always consult with your family doctor before pursing any course of alternative treatment.
-And investigate potential side effects of any herbal supplements you might be considering.
+If there is no published research regarding any given treatment, steer clear.
+Always consult with your family doctor before pursuing any course of alternative treatment.
+And investigate the potential side effects of any herbal supplements you might be considering.